 It's important to keep in mind that it's nearly impossible to distinguish between obesity caused by anxiety and when obesity and anxiety are different conditions.
 The reality is that obesity - like anxiety - has more than one cause, so even when anxiety contributes to gaining weight, you cannot gain weight simply because of anxiety alone.

-So treat them like different issues.
-Take my free 7 minute anxiety test to learn more about your anxiety, and strongly consider the same diet and exercise activities that you would use to fight your weight gain.
+So treat them as different issues.
+Take my free 7-minute anxiety test to learn more about your anxiety, and strongly consider the same diet and exercise activities that you would use to fight your weight gain.

 Possible Causes of Obesity From Anxiety

-What's interesting is that anxiety may actually increase your metabolism slightly, which conceivably would lead to an increase in weight loss, not weight gain.
-Anxiety puts your entire body in fight or flight mode, preparing you to run away or fight in a moment's notice.
+What's interesting is that anxiety may increase your metabolism slightly, which conceivably would lead to an increase in weight loss, not weight gain.
+Anxiety puts your entire body into fight or flight mode, preparing you to run away or fight at a moment's notice.
 That theoretically increases your anxiety and uses up your body's energy stores.

 - Cortisol Those suffering from anxiety release a considerable amount of the stress hormone cortisol.
 Cortisol causes fat to store in your stomach, leading to an increase in weight.
 The longer you experience stress, the more weight you may gain.